Kyle of Lochalsh railway station: Platform layout

 The station has two platforms, which can each accommodate a nine-coach train, though only the western face (platform 1) is normally used by passenger trains.
 Three sidings are also still intact, including a run-round loop for loco-hauled trains alongside platform 1, and a loading bank siding adjacent to this).
 Access to each of the sidings and platform 2 is by means of ground frames.
-Use of platform 2 is rare, and is only booked to be used by one return train from Inverness on a Sunday.